bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

+#### Version 1.2.x
+- Added: you can now add custom attributes to text and HTML5 fields.
+Like "required" or "pattern".

 #### Version 1.2
 - (Lotsa things modified, so please make a backup of your database before upgrade.
 I haven't had any problems at all, but... please be safe out there!)
 - Added support for the new media manager that was introduced in WordPress 3.5 (yes, finally!)